-Just as party season is all about bold, glamorous beauty looks, it also calls for statement hairstyles and voluminous curls.
-All this styling is about as good for your hair as a hangover is for your skin; so it’s important you take a little extra care of your locks and think about your hair health around party season just as you should do with your body.
+Over-styling your hair is about as good for your locks as a hangover is for your skin.
+So, it’s important you take a little extra care of your tresses and think about your hair health in the winter, just as you should do with your body.

 Good Hair Health

 First and foremost, you should try and eat a healthy, balanced diet that contains plenty of seasonal fruit and vegetables, and drink plenty of water.
 A good mix of protein, iron and other nutrients is essential for healthy hair, just as for the rest of your body.
 Check out my book Eat Beautiful for plenty of easy-to-follow recipe ideas.

 Helen Bond, Nutritionist for The Harley Medical Group says:

 “Iron is particularly important so make sure you are getting enough in your diet.
 You can increase your iron levels by eating red meat such as beef, lamb, venison and other game.
 Vegetarian sources include beans, pulses, dark leafy green vegetables and dried fruit.
 To aid absorption from vegetarian sources include vitamin C rich foods at the same time (red pepper, citrus, berries).

 “Protein is important so include 2-3 portions of quality protein foods each day – eggs, poultry, fish, lean meat, beans, pulses, tofu or take a protein powder supplement.
 You may also wish to increase your B vitamins particularly biotin – which can be found in eggs, almonds, oats, onions, sweet potato and walnuts.”